Jacob Nufer: Caesarean section

-The case was not reported upon until eighty years after the fact, in 1582, by Caspar Bauhin in his Latin translation of French physician Francois Rousset's obstetrical treatise Traitte Nouveau de l'hysterotomotokie, ou enfantement Caesarien.
-The fact of Alespachin's subsequent uncomplicated vaginal deliveries has led historians to doubt Bauhin's account of the operation and speculate that the pregnancy may have been extrauterine.
+The case was not reported upon until over eighty years after the fact, in the 1580s, by Caspar Bauhin in the appendix of his Latin translation of French physician Francois Rousset's 1581 obstetrical treatise Traitte Nouveau de l'hysterotomotokie, ou enfantement Caesarien (A New Treatise on Hysterotomy, or Caesarean Delivery).
+The fact of Alespachin's subsequent uncomplicated vaginal deliveries has led historians to speculate that the pregnancy may have been grown in her abdomen instead of in her uterus, and doubt that the operation ever occurred.
+The historian Renate Blumenfeld-Kosinski writes, however, that "[t]wo factors argue against [the possibility of an extrauterine pregnancy]... the mother's extended labor and the good health of the child".